gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 |                           Chunk #n                            |
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~~~~~~~~~
-{: #sctp-DTLS-encrypt-chunk-states-1 title="Plain Text SCTP Packet" artwork-align="center"}
+{: #sctp-DTLS-encrypt-chunk-states-1 title="Unprotected SCTP Packet" artwork-align="center"}

 The diagram shown in {{sctp-DTLS-encrypt-chunk-states-1}} describes
-the structure of any plain text SCTP packet being sent or received
+the structure of an unprotected SCTP packet as described in {{RFC9260}}.
-when the DTLS Chunk is in PROTECTION INITIALIZATION, and VALIDATION
-(for retransmissions).

 ~~~~~~~~~~~ aasvg
  0                   1                   2                   3